gingers-have-souls/dotfiles/README.md

  - i3lock (screen locker)
  - pulseaudio (for volume control)
  - rofi (application launcher and window switcher that is also used for the emoji search script)
- - ttf-bitstream-vera (what the DejaVu fonts are based off of, which means it's basically identical but without any extra emojis or the like)
  - adobe-source-code-pro-fonts (technically only used for U+2500 in the polybar but it's also a dependency of chromium)
  - xdotool (part of the emojisearch script (alt+e) that allows us to paste the emoji instead of just copying it to clipboard)
  - xclip (the part of emojisearch that copies it to the clipboard before pasting it)